This document is relevant for: Inf1, Inf2, Trn1, Trn2, Trn3

 kops update cluster --name neuron-test-1.k8s.local --yes

-• Install the eksctl CLI using instructions listed at https://eksctl.io/installation/.
+Install the eksctl CLI using the instructions at https://eksctl.io/installation/.

 {